Field-sensitive dislocation bound states in two-dimensional $d$-wave altermagnets: Discussions and conclusions

 The combination of $d$-wave AM and Rashba SOC leads to a unique spin-splitting band structure respecting the $C_{4z}\mathcal{T}$ symmetry.
 Breaking the $C_{4z}\mathcal{T}$ symmetry by an exchange field, we find that both the strong topology and the weak topology of the resulting band structure show a sensitive dependence on the exchange field's direction.
 As a consequence of the sensitive dependence of weak topological indices on the exchange field's direction, we find that the presence or absence of topological bound states at a dislocation can be easily controlled by adjusting the exchange field's direction.
 By putting the 2D altermagnetic metal in proximity to an $s$-wave superconductor, we find a similar sensitive dependence of the band topology and dislocation bound states on the exchange field when the chemical potential is appropriately chosen.
 As the dislocation bound states are Majorana zero modes in this case, their sensitivity towards external fields implies high degrees of controllability; this may make the superconducting altermagnetic materials stand out as platforms to detect and manipulate Majorana zero modes.

 From a symmetry perspective, the change from one set of topological dislocation bound states into their $C_{4z}$-rotational counterparts upon reversing the exchange field's direction is a direct manifestation of the $C_{4z}\mathcal{T}$ symmetry of the pristine altermagnetic system.
 In the light of this, an observation of this switching behavior of topological dislocation bound states can be taken as a strong signature of $d$-wave AM.
-In experiments, the field-sensitive dislocation bound states are robust due to their topological origin and can be easily detected by scanning tunneling microscopy.
-Given the ubiquitous presense of topological defects in real materials and a continuously accumulated list of candidates for altermagnetic materials, our findings unveil a promising route to an effective experimental diagnosis of AM in these materials.
+In experiments, the field-sensitive dislocation bound states are robust due to their topological origin and can be easily detected by scanning tunneling microscopy. {\zb Up to now, a list of 2D materials with $d$-wave AM have been predicted\cite{Bai2024review}, which makes the experimental realization of our proposal quite promising.
+Particularly, we note that $d$-wave AM has recently predicted to be a possible origin of the time-reversal symmetry breaking observed in FeSe grown on SrTiO$_{3}$\cite{Mazin2023monolayer}.
+Our findings in the current paper may provide a way to test this prediction in this intensively-studied material.} To conclude, given the ubiquitous presense of topological defects in real materials and a continuously accumulated list of candidates for altermagnetic materials, our findings unveil a promising route to an effective experimental diagnosis of AM in these materials.\\